 Jacob Bethell is targeting a spot in England's Champions Trophy squad through performances on their white-ball tour to the Caribbean - and joked that he is hoping to avoid being booed when he plays against West Indies in Barbados, where he grew up.

 Bethell, who turns 21 this month, made his T20I and ODI debuts against Australia in September and felt as though his first taste of international cricket "reaffirmed that I was ready" to make the step up.
-He kept his place in both squads for the Caribbean tour, which comprises three ODIs and three T20Is and includes three fixtures at Kensington Oval at the start of November.
+He kept his place in both squads for the Caribbean tour, which comprises three ODIs and five T20Is and includes three fixtures at Kensington Oval at the start of November.

 "That's where my heritage is, so all my friends have already bought tickets," Bethell said at the cinch PCA awards, where he was pipped to the Young Player of the Year trophy by Jamie Smith.
 "They'll be in the stands waiting for me when I get there.
 I'm slightly worried about how the West Indian fans are going to accept me.